Here is a list of the most common questions I get from clients looking to elope in Colorado:

 What constitutes an elopement or intimate wedding?

 I think the definition of eloping has changed a lot over the years (check out this article The Denver Post wrote about elopements and how things are changing.
 You may even recognize a photo or two!).
-To me, eloping is no longer just about running away against your parent’s wishes to get married (although certainly some still do haha!).
-Eloping these days, is about simplicity.
-It’s about paring things down to the essentials.
-Reducing distraction, drama, logistics and focusing on what truly matters…getting married!
-Many of my clients still elope by themselves in true spontaneous elopement fashion.
-But many of them also choose to bring their parents, siblings or best friends along with them.
+Eloping is about simplicity.
+It’s about getting back to what matters: marriage, love, connection, intentionality.
+It’s about reducing distraction, drama, logistics in order to focus on what truly matters…getting married!
+Many of my clients choose to elope by themselves, in true spontaneous elopement fashion.
+But many of my clients also also choose to bring their parents, siblings or best friends along with them.
 Eloping doesn’t necessarily mean a lack of planning either – many of my clients plan their elopements 6-12 months in advance!
-My personal definition of an intimate wedding is a wedding with less than 20 guests in attendance.
+My personal definition of an intimate wedding is a wedding with less than 15 guests in attendance.
 If you’re having more people in attendance, then my associate photographer Andrea is a perfect fit for you!

 How far in advance should we begin planning?